rmboggs/ExceptionMessageBox/Source/WpfExceptionMessageBox/README.md

 of an Exception object to the user for debugging purposes that targets the Microsoft Windows Presentation Framework (WPF).

-This project is currently available for Core 3.1 and NET 5.
-Support for NET 6 will come out soon.
+This project is currently available for Framework 4.7.2 and 4.8, Core 3.1 and NET 5 and 6.

 To use the WPF Exception MessageBox, simply put this in a catch statement: